efemberg11/GeoModel_rmakhman/documentation/docs/dev/build_fullsimlight.md

 ## How to use a custom version of Xerces-C

-The Geant4 GDML format depends on teh Xerces-C library.
-Therefore, different Geant4 releases can use different versions of the Xerecs-C library.
+The Geant4 GDML format depends on the Xerces-C library.
+Therefore, different Geant4 releases can use different versions of the Xerces-C library.

 If you want to build FullSimLight with a custom, locally installed Xerces-C library, you can pass the `XercesC_INCLUDE_DIR` and `XercesC_LIBRARY` variable to CMake while configuring the build of FullSimLight: